 Trade wars and economic sanctions have a profound impact on domestic industries within the countries involved, as well as in neighboring economies.
 The implications can vary depending on the industry’s reliance on international markets, access to essential resources, and overall competitiveness.

 For example, in recent trade conflicts between the United States and China, industries such as agriculture, technology, and manufacturing have been significantly impacted.
 American farmers, facing retaliatory tariffs from China, have seen exports decline, leading to financial strain and shifts in global agricultural markets.
 Technology companies have also faced challenges due to increased costs associated with sourcing components from China or finding alternative suppliers.
+In the energy sector, tariffs on Canadian oil can incentivize the use of American oil, impacting energy prices and supporting domestic production.
+Additionally, tariffs and sanctions on oil imports and exports can have significant economic and strategic implications for both the targeted and imposing countries.

 Economic sanctions can also disrupt domestic industries, but in a different manner.
 Industries in the targeted country may struggle due to limited access to foreign investment, technological expertise, or vital resources from abroad.
 Additionally, domestic industries may face difficulties exporting their products to international markets, as potential buyers may be discouraged from engaging in business with a sanctioned country.